paymentwall/paymentwall.github.io/docs/integration-checkout-subscription.md

 # Subscription

 *Subscription* is a recurring billing payment solution of [Checkout API](/integration/checkout-home).
-It allows you to bill their your customer based on a specific schedule automatically.
+It allows you to bill your customer based on a specific schedule automatically.
 Once a user makes his first payment via *subscription*, our system signs him up for recurring billing.

 > The user will be charged based on the subscription schedule.
 E.g. if you specify the product length as 1 month, we will charge the user every month.
 Next payment will happen the same day of the next month.
 If a payment happens on 30th of January, the next payment will be made in first days of March.